Different Types Of Speeches And PresentationsLearn to chose your speech type based on the desired result

 A workshop is an event in which a mostly smaller group works intensively on a topic.

-Do you want to make a good speech that convinces your audience?
+Do you want to offer a good speech that convinces your audience?
 I can help you prepare your speech.
 You determine the type and extent of my support.
 I recommend at least a rehearsal with professional feedback.
 Then you will know how you and your speech influence the audience, what works and what you should not do.
 You will learn where there is room for improvement.
 Why should you wait and receive such feedback after your real event?
 Then it’s too late for any corrections.

 The price for this professional support for your speech?
 You can find my fees here.
 You know best what the effort is worth in relation to the expected outcome.
 Benefit from my experience in marketing, psychology and communication science.
 This service is also available by phone or online with video support.